vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-shareable-cart-app.md

 3. (Optional) Customize the message in your email app
 4. Send the message via email

-<div class="alert alert-warning" role="alert">Before sharing a cart via email, you must have an application configured to open and send emails on your phone or computer.</div>
+>⚠️ Before sharing a cart via email, you must have an application configured to open and send emails on your phone or computer.

 ## Clearing the cart

 After finishing assisting a customer, click on the <img class="shadow-4" src="https://images.ctfassets.net/alneenqid6w5/2fM6iuMfYNkTWlPA1vaSFM/c5c7c03611d846d609907d272b66684b/image5.png"/> button to empty your cart and choose new products for another customer.

-<div class="alert alert-info" role="alert"><strong>Each salesperson can serve multiple customers!</strong> We recommend keeping the links you’ve shared in a spreadsheet or notepad.
-This way you keep your carts organized and can make changes whenever a customer requests.</div>
+>ℹ️ **Each salesperson can serve multiple customers!** We recommend keeping the links you’ve shared in a spreadsheet or notepad.
+This way you keep your carts organized and can make changes whenever a customer requests.

-<div class="alert alert-warning" role="alert">The customer will need to refresh the page or access the link again to view the changes you’ve made to the cart.</div>
+>⚠️ The customer will need to refresh the page or access the link again to view the changes you’ve made to the cart.